Experience the Blessing of Pulmonary Rehab

 Almost anyone with lung problems can benefit from pulmonary rehabilitation.
 Our program is located at the Rehabilitation Services Building, located on the Conway Medical Center campus across from the Emergency Department entrance.
 The program includes both exercise and education geared towards improving the symptoms of respiratory disease, such as chronic obstructive pulmonary disease (COPD).
-Pulmonary rehabilitation is a safe and effective way to help the participant feel better faster, become stronger, reduce stress and improve the overall quality of life.
+Pulmonary Rehab is a safe and effective way to help you feel better faster, become stronger, reduce stress, and improve your overall quality of life.

 To be an active team member, you need to do the following:

 - Learn about your condition.

 - Learn what you can do to help your health.

 The Pulmonary Rehab program combines exercises with education to help you improve your lung function and breathe more easily.
 Your individualized program is built around you and your condition to optimize the chances for improvement of your symptoms.